mspass-team/mspass/docs/source/user_manual/normalization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example shows an example of how to insert source data into
 a parallel workflow.
-As above use the dask syntax for a map operator.
+As above we use the dask syntax for a map operator.
 This example uses the matcher called :code:`OriginTimeMatcher`
 which works only for waveform segments where the start time of the
 signal is a constant offset from the event origin time.